Use the

 HOME > Japan’s Local Treasures > Sapporo Snow Festival

-When it comes to winter in Hokkaido, the fantastic Sapporo Snow Festival is one of the first things that comes to mind.
-The origins of this annual event are in 1950, when local middle school students made snow sculptures in the city’s central Ōdōri Park.
-In recent years the Sapporo Snow Festival has grown into one of Japan’s most popular winter festivals, attracting around two million visitors from across the world during the week long event which occurs in early February.
+When it comes to winter in Hokkaido Prefecture, the fantastic Sapporo Snow Festival is one of the first things that comes to mind.
+The origins of this annual event lie in 1950, when local middle school students made snow sculptures in the city’s central Odori Park.
+In recent years, the Sapporo Snow Festival has grown into one of Japan’s most popular winter festivals, attracting around two million visitors from across the world during the festival week in early February.

-During the festival Sapporo burst into life with a diverse range of fun snow-based attractions.
-Head to the Susukino site to view intricate ice sculptures which are illuminated at night, and to the family-oriented Tsudome site, set up with giant slides made from ice.
+Meanwhile, Sapporo bursts into life with a diverse range of fun snow-based attractions.
+Head to the Susukino site to view intricate ice sculptures which are illuminated at night, and to the family-oriented Tsudome site to try giant slides made from ice.

 Please Choose Your Language